Trey Hutchens: Craftsman Truck Series

+According to the entry list, Hutchens would make his first start of the 2022 season at Kansas Speedway.
+He made his first start in 2023 at Texas Motor Speedway but was taken out in a huge scary crash involving multiple trucks.
+He says he is not sure whether they will be able to run more races or not because they have a limited number of trucks and only one engine so if it got damaged then he probably would not make it back to the track this year.

 Personal life

 Hutchens attended North Carolina State University where he majored in engineering and minored in computer programming.
 He also is a graduate of North Davidson High School, where he was the senior class president.
-He is the son of Bobby Hutchens Jr, a longtime NASCAR race team executive who worked in a variety of positions for Richard Childress Racing and was also the competition director for Stewart-Haas Racing and later JTG Daugherty Racing, and is currently the crew chief for his son's No. 14 truck.
+He is the son of Bobby Hutchens Jr., a longtime NASCAR race team executive who worked in a variety of positions for Richard Childress Racing and was also the competition director for Stewart–Haas Racing and later JTG Daugherty Racing, and is currently the crew chief for his son's No. 14 truck.

 Hutchens' mother, Sharon, died of breast cancer when he was age eleven and in middle school.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)